skiptirengu/abot/README.md

 # Arrombot

 Yet another discord bot.
-This bot is generic enough for you to use on any discord server, although you gotta host it by yourself.
+This bot is generic enough for you to use on any discord server.
+To add this bot to your channel visit the [following link](https://discordapp.com/oauth2/authorize?&client_id=320239308273352705&scope=bot&permissions=2000).

 ### RUNNING THE BOT